so·na·ta /səˈnɑtə/

 I'm dreading this summer less than most and looking forward to it more than most.
 About the time I am ready for change it will be fall and I will regret any time I spent dreading the season.
 While I know that I won't be able to stop missing Lucille and her parents, I hope I can embrace the days and twilights I will have while in the northwest.

 In the mid -90's, I lived in the farm town of Snohomish, Washington on Lord's Hill outside of town in a small farm house.
 I loved living in a small town and hope to live in a town like that again.
 One of my fondest memories of my time in that town was driving home from work one evening and seeing a 12 or 13 year old kid along side the road with a cow tied to a rope and a sign penned on a piece of cardboard.
 He obligingly held up the sign he had made when I drove by so I could read it's message: "Lost Cow Here".
+My dog, Chewbacca also known as Chewy, disappeared sometime on Sunday night.
+We are not sure how he got out of the yard yet, but did patch several possible escape routes.
+We are suspicious that perhaps a neighbor opened the gate for him.
+I have a couple of neighbors that would not be above doing that (my neighbors are a post all to themselves).

-d him.
+We searched the neighborhood on foot and by car and didn't find him.
 I checked the Humane Society to see if he had been picked up, we checked 9th Avenue (which is a fairly busy street) to make sure there weren't labradoodle remnants (egad!) anywhere.
 At about noon, I got the call from the company that makes the locator chip installed in Chewy's back.
 They had a call from someone that had found him.
 She had the presence of mind to take him to a vet to be scanned and was able to get the Pet Link contact information who then in turn contacted me with his location.
 He was only about 4 blocks away.

 I am completely sold on the microchip technology for pets.
 I thought it was a great idea before, but probably wouldn't have invested in it if the Denver Dumb Friends League hadn't provided it as part of the adoption fees.
 I plan to have a chip put in my other dog, Snoopy's shoulder before leaving to spend the summer in Washington state (alas, not Snohomish).
 We will be staying at my sister's home in Blaine Washington.
 Their five-acre lot is not fenced.
 While Snoopy stays close to home in general, I think I will take this step to protect him just in case.
-It's a quiet area with minimal traffic, but I will feel much better if I know that Snoopy can be easily identified should something happen to
+It's a quiet area with minimal traffic, but I will feel much better if I know that Snoopy can be easily identified should something happen to him.
+While the effectiveness of "Lost Cow Here" signs may work great for livestock (although I have no idea if the lost cow ever found his way home like Little Bo Peep's sheep), I like knowing that my pets can be identified and I can be notified that they are found no matter what the circumstances are.

 When walking through the airport last week, I overheard a phone call between a doctor and patient.
 In the midst of a noisy airport with announcements, people talking, swearing at their luggage, crying children tired of traveling, the doctor asked if they had an oncologist lined up.
 Based on the doctor’s silence after his question and his follow-on comments, I gathered that the patient had not had the news broken to him/her yet.
 Cancer.
 Lung cancer.
 The doctor stumbled over the news and apologized that the patient hadn’t heard the news as of yet.